-Certain employees of the Adviser may sponsor or otherwise receive financial benefits from unaffiliated private fund(s) in which the Adviser's clients can invest.
-This presents a conflict of interest in that a financial advisor of the Adviser may receive compensation beyond the Adviser's customary management fee.
-Such investments are limited to Qualified Investors and Clients are advised of this potential conflict prior to investing and Clients are under no obligation to follow any particular investment recommendation.
+Certain employees of the Adviser may sponsor, take employment with, manage as a General Partner, or otherwise receive financial benefits from unaffiliated private fund(s) in which the Adviser's clients can invest.
+This presents a conflict of interest in whether a financial advisor of the Adviser may receive compensation beyond the Adviser's customary management fee.
+Such investments are limited to Qualified Investors and Clients are advised of this potential conflict prior to investing.
+Clients are under no obligation to follow any particular investment recommendation.